Paixhans gun: Mechanism

 The effect of the guns in an operational context was first demonstrated during the actions at Veracruz in 1838, at Campeche in 1843, Eckernförde in 1849 during the Danish–Prussian War, and especially at the Battle of Sinop in 1853 during the Crimean War.
 The Naval Battle of Campeche made history because it was the first time both sides used explosive shells and the only time sailing ships defeated steamers.

-According to the Penny Cyclopaedia (1858):
+According to the Penny Cyclopædia (1858):

 Development

 While the idea was notable in the advance of artillery, metallurgy had not advanced to the level needed for safe operation.
 The naval guns of this type were known for catastrophic failures: the chambers would burst in use.
 The long shells and large blackpowder charges needed to propel the shells put a stress on cast-iron cannon that often could not be contained.
 Further work by John A. Dahlgren, and Thomas Jackson Rodman improved the weapon to use both solid shot and shell safely.